Creating a Career Development Plan: Tips and Strategies

 Ask yourself these questions:

-- What small steps can I make to help me achieve my long-term objectives?
+- What are the smallest steps I can take to achieve my long-term objectives?

-- What steps can I take to grow within my job role and be more visible?
+- What steps can help me grow within my job role and become more visible?

 Write down an action Plan